jonataslaw/getx/README.md

         ),
       );

-// Get sintax (It is much better, but you have the right to disagree) Get.to(HomePage());
+// Get syntax (It is much better, but you have the right to disagree) Get.to(HomePage());